datawire/quark/docs/tutorials/rpc-basic/index.rst

    Introduction to RPC<intro>
    Requirements and Setup <setup>
-   Defining the RPC Contract <contract>
+   Defining the Service Contract <contract>
    Building the Example <build>
    Examining the Clients <clients>
    Writing the Server <server>
+   Putting It All Together <try>
    More Information <links>

 .. toctree::